dasic002/virtual_recipe_book/README.md

 I got to the point of rendering this in the recipe detail view, by manually entering the steps in a JSON format in the form, but this isn't very user friendly and I ran out of time to implement a better interface.
 The idea was to create a Steps/Method formset with add and remove buttons, similar to what was done with the ingredients form.
 The user would be able to simply write the steps in clean text in each separate field and the form would collate and convert it into JSON to save in the model.

 >__How might we create this?__<br>
 >I suspect it would involve creating a new inline formset for a textarea field and link it to a Django library to handle JSON files, then having javascript to dynamically add and remove fields as the user creates or edits a recipe.
+Likely using this python method [json.loads()](https://www.geeksforgeeks.org/json-loads-in-python/).

 >A fallback option would be, to keep the Method field in the recipe form, but have javascript hide it from the user.
 The script still creates the dynamically added and removed fields, but on submit, javascript collates the text entered as JSON and places it into the hidden field to save into the model.
 When the user wishes to edit the recipe and the prepopulated form is rendered, the script can iterate through the JSON content of the hidden field and render it into the extended step fields.
 This option does feels labour intensive and believe there must be a library that handles this already and mitigates for converting text that may include apostrophes or double quotes when placing it into the JSON values.